Middle Class Melodies: Plot

+Meanwhile, Gopal, an astrology believer who runs a mobile shop in his hometown, he loves a girl called Gouthami who works in a mobile shop in Guntur.
+Soon, Gouthami responds positively with his advances, but after checking her horoscope, it didn't match with his.
+Then Gopal leaves the proceedings abruptly, which makes Gouthami disappointed.

 Raghava opens his hotel in the shed but starts off with heavy losses.
-Sandhya gets a match from an Assistant Engineer (AE) who works in Nageshwara Rao's office, thanks to now-increased land value.
-Kondal Rao who learns about his son's relation with Sandhya asks Nageshwara Rao to marry them but Nageshwara Rao favours the AE instead.
-Soon after, the land's value is decreased again and the AE's family calls off the match.
-Nageshwara Rao, with no option left, agrees on Raghava and Sandhya's marriage, but Raghava challenges that he wouldn't marry until the hotel becomes profitable.
+Raghav and Sandhya begin to spend time with each other by clearing their misunderstanding and kickstart their relationship again.
+Sandhya gets a match from an Assistant Engineer (AE) who works in Nageshwara Rao's office, thanks to now-increased land value Kondal Rao, who learns about his son's relation with Sandhya, asks Nageshwara Rao to marry them, but Nageshwara Rao favours the AE instead.
+Soon after, the land's value decreased again, and the AE's family calls off the match.
+Nageshwara Rao, with no option left, agrees on Raghava and Sandhya's marriage, but Raghava challenges that he won't marry until the hotel becomes profitable.